sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 count				| `float`	| 25000				| The number of snowballs to simulate.
 noconv				| any		| n/a				| When set to any value, disables to automatic 3x3 gaussian convolution.

 If you find any good combinations of these parameters, please [open an issue](https://github.com/sbrl/Minetest-WorldEditAdditions/issues/new) (or a PR!) and let me know!
-I'll include good combinations here.
+I'll include good combinations here, and possibly add a presets feature too.

 ## `//count`